 As noted in section 1.2.1, an objective of the 2006 HRM Regional Plan is to “maintain the existing trophic status of our lakes and waterways”.
 This suggests that both Sandy and Marsh Lakes should be maintained in their current mesotrophic state and so the WQO (water Quality Objective) for total phosphorus should be the upper limit of the mesotrophic range, or 20 g/L. However, since both lakes are currently at the lower end of the mesotrophic range, considerable water quality degradation could occur before the lakes were at risk of exceeding such a WQO.

-If the objective is to “maintain the existing trophic status of our lakes and waterways”, how can the WQO be set at 50% higher than the current (circa 2012) value?
+The use of “current level” rather than an estimate of the “predevelopment level” also does not make common sense.
+If the HRM objective is to “maintain the existing trophic status of our lakes and waterways”, how can the WQO be set at 50% higher than the current (circa 2012) value?
 According to this interpretation of the statement “maintain the existing trophic status of our lakes and waterways”, no efforts would be made to reduce phosphorus levels in lakes that currently have phosphorus levels highly elevated above recorded historic levels such as Banook Lake.
 All that is being maintained is the classification of the lake as mesotrophic.